renzbagaporo-powerx/s32g2_image_flashing/README.md

 echo "obase=16; (800000000 + 511) / 512" | bc
 # Result: 17D784 (use this value with mmc write)
 ```

+6. **Test the flashed image:**
+   - Power off the board
+   - Configure boot switches to boot from eMMC
+   - Power on the board
+   - The system should boot from the newly flashed eMMC image

 ## Misc